Explore Cockatoo Island

 Play a game on our giant, outdoor chess board, surrounded by Sydney Harbour!
 Head to the island’s eastern apron, it’s your move.

-Car Parking at Ferry Wharfs: If you’re catching a ferry, you’ll find plenty of on-street parking close to the wharves at Woolwich, Greenwich, Chiswick, Huntleys Point, Drummoyne, Birchgrove and Balmain.
+If you’re catching a ferry, you’ll find plenty of on-street parking close to the wharves at Woolwich, Greenwich, Chiswick, Huntleys Point, Drummoyne, Birchgrove and Balmain.
 The Valentia Street wharf at Woolwich is the closest stop to Cockatoo – it’s just a five-minute ferry ride away and has unmetered parking so you can stay all day.
-For more information, visit the website.
+For more information, visit Cockatoo Island's website.

 Tell them ellaslist sent you!